-The Communications Act of 1934, as amended, defines nonfederal financial support as the total value of cash and the fair market value of property and services received as either a contribution or a payment and meeting all of the respective criteria for each as described in the Corporation for Public Broadcasting's Fiscal Year 2022 Annual Financial Report Handbook of Instructions.
+The Communications Act of 1934, as amended, defines nonfederal financial support as the total value of cash and the fair market value of property and services received as either a contribution or a payment and meeting all of the respective criteria for each as described in the Corporation for Public Broadcasting's Fiscal Year 2024 Annual Financial Report Handbook of Instructions.
 Direct revenue consists of expenses incurred or absorbed by the licensee specifically for the operation of the Radio Station.
 Indirect administrative support is that portion of the licensee's indirect costs attributable to the Radio Station's operations.
 This support can only be claimed by institutional stations and must be reported in the Radio Station's audited financial statements.

-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-Board of Trustees WDCB-FM Radio Station College of DuPage - Community College District 502 Glen Ellyn, Illinois
+Board of Trustees WDCB-FM Radio Station College of DuPage, Community College District Number 502 Glen Ellyn, Illinois

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of WDCB-FM Radio Station, College of DuPage - Community College District 502 (Radio Station) as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Radio Station's basic financial statements, and have issued our report thereon dated February 14, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of WDCB-FM Radio Station, College of DuPage, Community College District Number 502 (the "Radio Station"), a department of College of DuPage, Community College District Number 502, as of and for the year ended June 30, 2024, and the related notes to the financial statements, and have issued our report thereon dated February 6, 2025.